Adaptive Non-Uniform Sampling of Bandlimited Signals via Algorithm-Encoder Co-Design: Adaptive Non-Uniform Sampling Approach

 \subsection{VBT-IF-TEM with Biased Signal}

-To address the oversampling behavior discussed in the previous subsection, which arises primarily when the local energy term $e_n(t)$ becomes very small, we introduce a constant shift $s>c$ to the signal $f(t)$ such that $f(t)+s>0$ for all $t$.
-Specifically, we define the shifted signal $\tilde f(t) = f(t) + s$, and correspondingly introduce the energies of the shifted signal and its derivative as
+To address the issue of oversampling in low-energy regions while preserving the local convergence condition, we introduce a constant shift $s>c$ and apply the encoder to the shifted signal $\tilde f(t) = f(t)+s$.
+We define the corresponding energies